saturngod/IAPHelper/README.md

-IAP helper for apple in app purchase.
-It's using ARC and Block for easy to use.
-Ready to use with newsstand subscription.
+IAP helper for Apple in app purchases.
+It uses ARC and blocks for ease of use.
+Ready to use with newsstand subscriptions.

 ##Require